 Moving forward, we will organise green booth games, a dress green day, environmental workshops, among many others activities where we can work together to reduce our environmental footprint.

 "Fong Kin-wa visited our Nature’s Super Food booth at hospital in which we serve ant cookies, cricket pasta, cricket fruit bars and edible silkworms which are high in protein.
 The Nature’s Super Food Day is one of our green initiatives for staff to experience new sustainable nutritious food sources."
 About Matilda International HospitalMatilda International Hospital is a not for profit private hospital providing personalised patient care with international standards.
 Key areas of expertise include health screening, women’s health, orthopaedics/spinal, ear nose and throat, and general surgery.
-Seamless medical services are supported by an outpatient department and a conveniently located medical centre in Central and a community clinic in Caine Road.
+Seamless medical services are supported by an outpatient department and a conveniently located medical centre in Central.

 Issued by Matilda International HospitalMedia contact: Belinda Chun Tel: (852) 2849 1566/6391 3911 Email: firstname.lastname@example.org